-I should start this report with a disclaimer.
-The North American Arms PUG isn’t my idea of a defensive handgun.
-But then, it is a well made revolver that never gives trouble, and that means a lot.
-There are folks that simply cannot be convinced to carry a larger handgun, and something is better than nothing.
-Many people would have loved to have had a .22 magnum revolver handy when attacked.The North American Arms PUG isn’t the ideal defensive handgun.
+The North American Arms PUG isn’t the ideal defensive handgun.
+However, it is a well made revolver that never gives trouble.
+That means a lot.
+There are folks who simply cannot be convinced to carry a larger handgun, and something is better than nothing.
+Think of the people would have loved to have had a .22 magnum revolver handy when attacked.The North American Arms PUG isn’t the ideal defensive handgun.
 However, it is a well made revolver that never gives trouble.
 That means a lot.
 There are folks who simply cannot be convinced to carry a larger handgun, and something is better than nothing.
 Think of the people would have loved to have had a .22 magnum revolver handy when attacked.

-A few years ago, Kel-Tec introduced the PMR 30 .22 Magnum pistol.
+A few years ago, Kel Tec introduced the PMR 30 .22 Magnum pistol.
 The company is known for affordable innovation and performance, and this pistol was no exception.
 With good accuracy, light weight, and a 30-round magazine capacity, this handgun became the ultimate rimfire plinker.
 As an outdoorsman’s pistol for hunting and pest control, the PMR 30 is a great piece.
 Kel-Tec has now followed up with the carbine version, the CMR 30.